inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 - [x] The game should be able to do a round, and do the phases in the correct order in that round.
 - [x] The robot should be able to win by going to the flags in a specific order.
 - [x] The robot is stopped by walls, pushed by other players and respawned when outside board/on hole.
-- [ ] The robot should be able to do a powerdown.
+- [x] The robot should be able to do a powerdown.
 - [x] The laser can shoot the robots, and the robots take damage.
 - [x] The belts move, so the player can be moved by belts.
-- [ ] Create AI/LAN so player can play with other robots
+- [x] Create LAN so player can play with other robots

 ## Task 3 - Productdelivery and codequality